- Blood cancer

 What is myeloma?

-When you have myeloma, too many abnormal plasma cells are made in your bone marrow (the spongy tissue inside your bone where your blood cells are made).
-This also means there isn’t enough room for normal red and white blood cells, which both play an important role in keeping you well.
+A plasma cell is a type of white blood cell that produces proteins called antibodies, which fight infections in your body.
+When you have myeloma, your plasma cells produce abnormal antibodies which can't fight infection.
+On top of this, too many abnormal plasma cells are produced in your bone marrow (the spongy tissue inside some of your bones where your blood cells are made).
+This means there isn’t enough room for normal red and white blood cells, which both play an important role in keeping you well.

 Usually the bone marrow is affected in a number of places around your body, which is why myeloma is sometimes known as ‘multiple myeloma’.